MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 Starting with Visual Studio 16.9 you can display **a precisely diagnosed error**, stored in MyFileName.dmp, on top of your source code.

-[This new crash dump functionality](./asan-offline-address-sanitizer-crash-dumps.md) is an enabler for cloud-based workflows and distributed testing.
+[This new crash dump functionality](./asan-offline-address-sanitizer-crash-dumps.md) is an enabler for cloud-based workflows, or distributed testing.
+It can also be used for filing a very accurate bug, in any scenario.

 ## Error types

-The following list of runtime errors can be exposed when you run your binaries compiled the Address Sanitizer(-fsanitize=address):
+The following list of runtime errors can be exposed when you run your binaries compiled with the Address Sanitizer(-fsanitize=address):

 - [stack-use-after-scope](./examples-stack-use-after-scope.md)
 - [stack-buffer-overflow](./examples-stack-buffer-overflow.md)